Links on Android Authority may earn us a commission. Learn more.

 Price: Free / Up to $5.49

-Calendar Notify is an above average calendar app and a great reminder app.
-It syncs to Google Calendar so you can use both if you need to.
-It delivers a quick view of your agenda and schedule.
+Calendar Notify is an above-average calendar app and a great reminder app.
+It syncs to Google Calendar, so you can use both if you need to.
+It delivers a quick view of your agenda and schedule in a spiffy widget format.
 In addition, you get some widgets along with a high degree of customization.
+Of course, you can add in reminders to your calendar tasks and get notifications for it as needed.
+The benefit of having a widget on the home screen with the info and also notifications helps a lot.
 It’s a bit simpler than the stock Google Calendar app, but you can use both interchangeably for more control.

 Google Keep Notes

-Google Keep Notes is probably the best note taking app available right now.
-It’s also about two or three feature updates away from being a to-do list app also.
-It features a collaboration features that let you share notes with others.
+Google Keep Notes is probably the best note-taking app available right now.
+It’s also about two or three feature updates away from being a to-do list app.
+It features collaboration features that let you share notes with others.
 You can also take text, list, photo, audio, and video notes.
-The reminders features is fairly simple, but effective.
+The reminders feature is fairly simple but effective.
 You can set notes to pop up as notifications at certain times or places.
 For instance, you can make your shopping list note pop up when your GPS indicates that you’re at your local grocery store.
 It also saw a major redesign in late 2018 that makes it even more pleasant to look at.

 Price: Free / $1.99